EdmundsAPI/edmundsapi.github.com/api-documentation/inventory/index.md

 ### Overview

 The Inventory API provides access to the *vehicle inventories* (or *cars for sale*) available at dealerships with a relationship with Edmunds.com.
-Due to the nature of this data, it's only available to select **API Partners** and **Edmunds Developers**.
-If you're interested in becoming an API Partner, please <a href="https://tier3.wufoo.com/forms/q8wdmmf0iah3h4/" onclick="window.open(this.href,  null, 'height=1155, width=680, toolbar=0, location=0, status=1, scrollbars=1, resizable=1'); return false">contact us</a>.
+Due to the nature of this data, it's only available to **API Partners** and **Edmunds Developers**.
+If you're interested in becoming an API Partner, please [email us](mailto:api%40edmunds.com?subject=API%20Partner%20Inquiry&body=Please%20fill%20out%20the%20following.%0A%0AName%20and%20position%3A%0A%0ACompany%3A%0A%0AApplication%20Description%2C%20including%20links%20to%20demo%20or%20live%20app%3A%0A%0AHow%20you%20plan%20to%20use%20Edmunds%20data%3A%0A%0ADo%20you%20currently%20work%20with%20any%20dealerships%20and%2For%20OEMs%3F%20If%20so%2C%20who%3A%20).

 If you haven't yet, this might be a good time to read the [API Overview](/api-documentation/overview/) page to familiarize yourself with some of the core concepts required to using the API.<a name='sec-2'> </a>